Requests to reserve a space in the Women’s Center can be found at the end of this page please read the following policies:

 - A designated contact person is required to assume responsibility for any event and must be present during the event.
 This individual is also responsible for ensuring that the Women’s Center facilities used are left clean and orderly after the event.
 Rules posted in specific areas (e.g., kitchen) must be followed.
 Event sponsors should assure that the noise level inside and outside of the Women’s Center is not excessive.

 Facilities & Guidelines

-The conference room has a large rectangular table that cannot be removed or reconfigured and seating to accommodate up to 6 people.
-The room contains a white board, monitor and camera.
+The conference room has a large oval table that cannot be removed or reconfigured and seating to accommodate up to 6 people.
+The room contains a monitor and camera.

-The program space can accommodate 154 people or 75 people with 10 tables and all of the chairs out.
-This room contains chairs for seating up to 70 people, a lounge area, monitor, outlets and data jacks for computer access, and a flip chart easel.
+The program space can accommodate 154 people standing or 75 people with 10 tables and all of the chairs out.
+This room contains chairs for seating up to 70 people, a lounge area, monitor, outlets and data jacks for computer access, and wireless casting to the monitor.